The Vasa Museum in Stockholm is one of a kind. It’s the only place in the world where you can see a completely authentic 17th century Swedish warship.

 Strangely, the polluted, brackish, ice-cold water of Stockholm’s harbour provided the perfect conditions for preserving a shipwreck.
 In 1961, after 333 years under water, the wreck was salvaged, reconstructed and given a new home in Stockholm’s beautiful Djurgarden at the Vasa Museum.

-I won’t go into all the details of the salvage and reconstruction, but if you’re interested, you can learn all about it in this video, or read about it here.
+I won’t go into all the details of the salvage and reconstruction, but if you’re interested, you can read all about it here.
 It certainly wasn’t an easy task.

 What to expect at the Vasa Museum Stockholm